cvmigero/flexurba/README.md

 - While installing the package, R will give a prompt to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) (if not already installed).
-Please click “YES” and make sure you have appropriate administrator rights for this.
+Please click `YES` and make sure you have appropriate administrator rights.

-## Code examples
+## Using flexurba

-### Constructing the DEGURBA grid classification
+### 1. Reconstructing the DEGURBA grid classification

 The DEGURBA methodology classifies the cells of a 1 km² population grid into three different categories based on the following rules, detailed